Freight Shipping from New York City to New Orleans

 How much does it cost to ship freight from New York City to New Orleans?

-Full truckload (FTL) rates from New York City, NY to New Orleans, LA currently range from $3,266-$4,025 for a standard dry van load over the 1,519-mile route.
+Full truckload (FTL) rates from New York City, NY to New Orleans, LA currently range $3,266-$4,025 (roughly $2.16-$2.67 per mile over 1,519 miles).
 LTL shipments typically cost $1,035-$1,691 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to New Orleans?